 The sun produces unpolarized light which then passes through our atmosphere, and is polarized in a specific way depending on the material it passes through.
 Our goal is to design an optical front end able to be attached to an ASD spectrometer or Ocean Optics spectrometer.
-This optical front end will be mounted on a telescope mount and then pointed at a specific point in the sky.
-At this specific point, say a cloud, data will be collected and the polarization state of light will be characterized.
+A spectrometer is a device that measures the properties of light over a specific spectrum.
+Colored light is a blend of different colors which can be seperated into specific wavelengths with different intensities at each wavelength.
+A spectrometer seperates these colors and determines the strength of each color.
+Light enters the spectrometer through an optical fiber where the light is then seperated into spectral components and digitized, in terms of wavelength, to be read out on a computer.
+This optical front end will be mounted on a telescope mount along with the spectrometer, and then pointed at a specific point in the sky.
+At this specific point, say a cloud, data will be collected at four different polarization states, and the polarization state of light will be characterized according to these measurements.

 An optical front end is required to filter polarized light ranging from visible to short-wave infrared wavelengths.
 This instrument will accomplish the following level one requirements: